nuwave/lighthouse/docs/master/api-reference/directives.md

 Manipulate the query builder with a method.
 """
 directive @builder(
     """
     Reference a method that is passed the query builder.
     Consists of two parts: a class name and a method name, separated by an `@` symbol.
     If you pass only a class name, the method name defaults to `__invoke`.
     """
     method: String!

     """
     Pass a value to the method as the second argument after the query builder.
     Only used when the directive is added on a field.
     """
-  value: Mixed
+    value: BuilderValue
 ) repeatable on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION | FIELD_DEFINITION

+"""
+Any constant literal value: https://graphql.github.io/graphql-spec/draft/#sec-Input-Values
+"""
+scalar BuilderValue
 ```

 You must point to a `method` which will receive the builder instance